ViIvanov/ComparerBuilder/README.md

 You can find reasons for making `ComparerBuilder<>` in this old post on [RSDN](http://rsdn.ru/forum/src/3914421.1) (in Russian).

-Now `ComparerBuilder<>` writen on C# 6.0.
+Now `ComparerBuilder<>` written on C# 6.0.
 You can compose a comparer builder from other comparer builders.
 Also, it supports "checked" comparers, that throws an exception when `IEqualityComparer<>::Equals` returns `false` or `IComparer<>::Comparer` returns not 0.
 "Checked" comparers are helpful in a debugging scenarios.

 ```cs
 static class Example